11. Soil P Dynamics

 where:

-are the size of the labile P pool (mmol kg–1) at time t + 1 and time t, respectively.
+are the sizes of the labile P pools (mmol kg–1) at time t and time t–1 (the previous time step), respectively.

-To convert the unit of and from g ha–1 day–1 to mmol kg–1 day–1:
+To convert the unit of from g ha–1 day–1 to mmol kg–1 day–1:

 where: